MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 ```

 *fastqc* is a *java* application, so we will need to load the module: *java-jdk*.
-We will be also using the lates version of the *gcc* (default) compilers to load other tools like NGS mapping tools.
+We will be also using the lates version of the *gcc* (default) compilers to load other packages like mapping tools for NGS.

-To load the lates gcc and java-jdk compilers use:
+To load the lates gcc *and* java-jdk compilers use:

 ```
 module load gcc java-jdk